 SUGGS: The clue’s in the title – it’s about London, as are most of the other songs on the album.
 It’s a lovely explanation of all the diversity that London has to offer, with a very positive and optimistic take on the idea that it’s not always easy to live in a sprawling metropolis, but if we all put in a bit of effort, maybe we can all rub along smoothly.

 BEDDERS: The words and the music were written by Mike.
 It was actually recorded some time before the rest of the album tracks in Toe Rag .
 The idea was just to make it very simple and very 60s and of that time.

 BEDDERS: I think what struck everyone about this song when we heard it was that it sounded instantly good.
 Suggs came in, he’d written the lyrics, and he’d also written a very simple reggae piano part.
 And that was all it needed.

-SUGGS: I was looking in my own kids’ eyes for this one.
-As much as old people teach young people, young people can teach you when you get older.
-If you’re not careful, you can get bitter and twisted about your failings and regrets; it’s important to be young in your mind.
+SUGGS: I think I was looking into my own kids’ eyes for it.
+As much as old people teach young people, young people can teach you when you get older; if you’re not careful, you can get bitter and twisted about your failings and regrets.

 LEE: By the time we finished, we had six versions of this in the bag – the Bob Dylan one, the T-Rex one, the Johnny Cash one…